Get Your Best Mortgage Deal... FOR FREE!

 Pros of Remortgaging

-There are a number of advantages to remortgaging rather than getting a loan.
+There are several advantages to remortgaging rather than getting a loan.
 Some of these advantages include:

 Once the initial introductory offer period with a fixed rate is over with your current mortgage, your interest rate will increase.
 By remortgaging, you may be able to change to a mortgage with a lower interest rate than your existing mortgage.